francklemoine/letsencrypt-nginx/README.md

 This image can manage up to 9 domains.
 It uses nginx during the configuration step.
-Otherwise, it launch the cron daemon to renew certs when needed.
+Otherwise, it launch both nginx+cron daemons to renew certs when needed.

 Before managing container (e.g. within docker-compose), the container must be launch once with nginx visible on the Internet to perform domain validation :